 The Management Team at St. John's has a full and comprehensive system of internal monitoring and improvement.
 Each year the Senior Management Team undertake two full weeks of monitoring teaching and learning.
-Since the introduction of the Commission for Social Care Inspection St. John's has developed a review system of residential care provision based upon the CSCI minimum standards.
+Since the introduction of the Commission for Social Care Inspection, St. John's has developed a review system of residential care provision based upon the CSCI minimum standards.
 The results of these reviews are shared with all staff and action plans are developed and implemented.
-In addition, the Chief Executive with the senior managers reviews the value added indicators.
+In addition, the Chief Executive, with the senior managers, reviews the value added indicators.

 To ensure that we remain at the forefront of good education and care practice we have staff operating as Quality Teams who undertake regular quality assessments of their immediate working environment and of the professional work undertaken within that environment.
-Quality teams are multi disciplinary and involve all those who work in the identified area.
+Quality Teams are multi disciplinary and involve all those who work in the identified area.

 St. John's is committed to a continuous programme of staff development and to reviewing staff performance to ensure that your young person will have the very best education and care possible.
+In 2007, St. John's secured registration as a City & Guilds Centre with the intention of providing quality teacher training for those working in the 6th Form and College.

 All non-teaching staff are encouraged and supported in attaining a minimum NVQ Level 3 standard in Child Care and Development.
 In addition we offer NVQ Level 3 towards the new National Occupational Standards for teaching assistants.
 St. John's is an NVQ Training Centre validated by CACHE and manages the learning and training of its staff.
-In addition we are a registered City & Guilds Centre providing teacher training to our own staff who work in the post 16 areas of study.